-Oracle Marketing Consulting can help with analytics and analysis, as well as evaluate and help optimize your email workflow.
+Oracle Digital Experience Agency can help with analytics and analysis, as well as evaluate and help optimize your email workflow.
 Want to discuss your needs?
 Talk to your Oracle account representative, visit us online, or drop us a line.

-Seasonal Buyer Reactivation
+Seasonal Buyer Reactivations

-The holiday season brings in lots of new customers, many of whom sign up for your emails to get the best holiday deals and stay on top of order-by deadlines.
+The holiday season is a whirlwind-with the past few holiday seasons being especially The holiday season brings in lots of new customers, many of whom sign up for your emails to get the best holiday deals and stay on top of order-by deadlines.
 However, only some of those end up becoming loyal year-round customers.
 Many become once-a-year gift buyers or, even worse, one-time buyers who never return.
-Turn more one-time and seasonal buyers into year-round buyers by launching a seasonal buyer reactivation program that has one or more of the following components:
+Turn more seasonal and one-time buyers into year-round customers by launching a seasonal buyer reactivation program that has one or more of the following components: